preciofishbone/OmniaDocs/web-content-management/web-pages/page-layouts/index.rst

 Page Layouts
 ===========================

 An administrator or an editor with the correct permissions can work with Page Layouts.
+The prerequisite is that the page is a **Quick Page**.

+You can't use this kind of Page Layout on a standard Sharepoint Page - a page where "Enable legacy web parts" is on.

 There are two levels which will normally need different permissions:

-+ Layout Designer: Normally used by an administrator, to create layouts to be used in the Page Designer.
++ Layout Designer: Normally used by an administrator, to create layouts to be used in Page Designer.
 + Page Designer: Normally used by an administrator or an editor to place controls (blocks) in the layout.
 A block can for example be Page Contents, Related Links or a Banner.
 For more information on Page Designer, see below.

-+ Besides that, there are settings in Omnia Admin.
+Besides that, there are settings in Omnia Admin.

-The prerequisite is that the page is a **Quick Page**.

-You can't use this kind of Page Layout on a standard Sharepoint Page - a page where "Enable legacy web parts" is on.
+The Layout Designer, The Omnia Admin settings and the Page Designer are all descirbed here, and in that order.
+See the corresponding sections below.

 The Layout Designer
 ***************